God-and-You-blogger-h3sean

 wordpressWant to start your own blog?
-If you have your own domain and want to start your own Wordpress blog then this is for you.
-Wordpress is, for me, the best free blog platform.
-You can install it in 5 minutes in your own web domain!
+If you have your own domain and want to start your own WordPress blog then this is for you.
+WordPress is, for me, the best free blog platform.
+You can install WordPress in 5 minutes in your own web domain!

 Second step: Download a File transfer protocol software (FTP) I recommend FileZilla because they are consistently updating it and they have a really good interface – very easy to understand and use.